ParisNeo/lollms-webui/README.md

 # Installation and running

 Make sure that your CPU supports `AVX2` instruction set.
-Without it, this application won't run out of the box.
+Without it, this application won't run out of the box (for the pyllamacpp backend).
 To check your CPU features, please visit the website of your CPU manufacturer for more information and look for `Instruction set extension: AVX2`.
 > **Note**
 >
 >Default model `gpt4all-lora-quantized-ggml.bin` is roughly 4GB in size.